Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Details

 {\bf Note.} In appealing to the fact that none of the derivatives of $\sqrt{1+u}$ happen to vanish at $u=0$, we are seizing upon an accidental feature of the problem.
-We should give a more robust proof.
+A more robust proof can be based on the following lemma.